Mabel Agyemang

 Mabel Maame Agyemang (née Banful; formerly also Yamoa) is the current Chief Justice of the Turks and Caicos Islands.
-An expert superior court judge with a judicial career spanning decades, Justice Agyemang served in the judiciaries of the governments of Ghana, The Gambia and Eswatini prior to her current role in the Turks and Caicos Islands.
+An expert superior court judge with a judicial career spanning decades, Agyemang served in the judiciaries of the governments of Ghana, The Gambia and Eswatini prior to her current role in the Turks and Caicos Islands.
 She was also the first female Chief Justice of The Gambia.

 Early life and education

-Justice Agyemang had her secondary school education at Wesley Girls Senior High School in Cape Coast.
+Agyemang had her secondary school education at Wesley Girls Senior High School in Cape Coast.
 She attended the University of Ghana and then furthered her education at the Ghana School of Law (Professional Law Course).

 Judicial career

 Justice Agyemang was called to the Ghanaian Bar in 1987 and joined the Bench shortly after.
 As a Ghanaian judge, she served in various judicial capacities and sat in a number of jurisdictions including Accra, Cape Coast, Koforidua, Kumasi, and Tema.
 She also served as vice-president of the Association of Magistrates and Judges of Ghana from 1996 to 2000.
 She was elevated to the High Court in 2002.